-Duration: 4 hours and 10 minutes with one intermission
+Duration: 3 hours and 45 minutes with 2 intervals

 Claudio Longhi stages Elias Canetti, with almost thirty actors involved in presenting Italian audiences with the great Nobel prize-winning author through one of his lesser known but most topical works.